- 1 Definition of fibromyalgia

 Pain often results in reduced physical activity.
 Some gain weight.
 A disparity between nutrition intake and physical activity easily occurs.
 The diet should consist of much more unsaturated fat via fish, vegetables, fruit and grain products.
 If a lack of vitamins, iron and salts is suspected, a medical examination should be performed and relevant tests carried out.

 Most people will have pain for many years

 - After 16's disease progression, two out of three with fibromyalgia report improvement compared with the time of diagnosis

 - There is no evidence that fibromyalgia develops and damage joints, muscles or internal organs

 - No increased mortality has been demonstrated (Reference: Wolfe F, 2011)

-Key words for medical examinations, referral to specialist and journal writing in fibromyalgia
+Key words for medical examinations, referral to a specialist and journal writing for fibromyalgia

 - Macfairlane GJ, 2016 (EULAR Recommendations for Management of Fibromyalgia)

 - Furness PJ, 2018